rorosen/zeekstd/README.md

 [zeekstd_spec]: ./seekable_format.md
 [zstd_spec]: <https://github.com/facebook/zstd/blob/dev/contrib/seekable_format/zstd_seekable_compression_format.md>

+## Finding the Right Frame Size

+Every frame adds a small amount of metadata depending on compression parameters (e.g. whether frame checksums are used) and increases the size of the seek table.
+Hence, small frame sizes impact the compression ratio negatively, but also reduce decompression cost when requesting small segments of data, so there is a balance to find.

+Very small frame sizes below a few KiB should be avoided in general, as they can hurt the compression ratio notably.

 ## Compression

 A seekable `Encoder` will start new frames automatically at 2MiB of uncompressed data.
 See